Skip to main content

 Act Two

-Since being kicked out by Rod, Nicky has been staying with various neighbors.
-He has worn out his welcome with all of them, though.
-He asks Gary Coleman to let him sleep on his floor, but Gary refuses explaining that everyone takes a measure of comfort from the misery of others ("Schadenfreude").
+Since being kicked out by Rod, Nicky has been staying with various neighbors, but he has worn out his welcome with all of them.
+He asks Gary Coleman to let him sleep on his floor, but Gary refuses, explaining that everyone takes a measure of comfort from the misery of others ("Schadenfreude").

 The neighbors proudly present the new school to Kate, who is stunned and delighted.
-Christmas Eve and Brian announce that they are moving out of Avenue Q to a nicer neighborhood since Brian reveals he has begun a new career as a consultant.
-Rod then announces he is gay and invites Nicky to move back in with him.
-Nicky, however, reveals he has found a boyfriend for Rod and introduces him to Ricky.
+Christmas Eve and Brian announce that they are moving out of Avenue Q to a nicer neighborhood since Brian reveals that he has begun a new career as a consultant.
+Rod then announces that he is gay and invites Nicky to move back in with him.
+Nicky, however, reveals that he has found a boyfriend for Rod and introduces him to Ricky.
 Christmas Eve tells Kate that it was Princeton who spearheaded the fundraising drive.
-Princeton and Kate begin their reconciliation ("There's A Fine, Fine Line [Reprise]").
+Princeton and Kate begin their reconciliation ("There's a Fine, Fine Line – Reprise").

 Princeton